-PRECINCT MAPPING RESOURCES
+PRECINCT MAP RESOURCES

-The Clerk-Recorder's office has implemented GIS (Geographical Information Systems) technology in maintaining precinct boundaries and map printing.
-This allows the use of data maintained by various county departments and agencies (Public Works, Assessor, Planning, Cities, LAFCO, the Citizens Redistricting Commission and the Census Bureau) when drawing precinct boundary lines.
+The Office of the Clerk-Recorder has implemented GIS (Geographical Information Systems) technology in maintaining precinct boundaries and map printing.
+This allows the use of data maintained by various county departments and agencies (Public Works, Assessor, Planning, Cities, LAFCO, the Citizens Redistricting Commission, and the Census Bureau) when drawing precinct boundary lines.
 The use of technology in these functions will result in more accurate and up-to-date maps.